 Does Your Friend Embarrass You When You Invite Them Over?

 Maybe your friend’s biggest downfall is that they lack social etiquette.
-Behaving properly isn’t about stuffiness and formality, it’s about treating people well.
+Behaving properly isn’t about stuffiness and formality.
+It’s about treating people well.
 The Golden Rule is always a good thing to refer to when it comes to improving your own behavior.

 But when your friend acts rude (at a wedding, at your dinner party, when you introduce them to your coworkers), it’s time to act.

 First, realize that you can’t change people.
 If your friend has a history of behaving rudely, it’s best not to invite them.
-If you must send an invitation, be aware of moments when they could act rudely (grabbing a microphone at a wedding, offering up cringe-worthy stories rather than small talk at a dinner party), and do your best to stop the behavior as soon as you see it.
+If you must send an invitation, be aware of moments when they could act rudely (grabbing a microphone at a wedding, offering up cringe-worthy stories rather than small talk at a dinner party) and do your best to stop the behavior as soon as you see it.
 Ask your friend if you can speak with them privately in another room and then tell them their behavior needs to stop.
 Just be sure you are honest and gentle with your friend and do not try to embarrass them in return.
 You don’t want to end up as the rude person just because you’re trying to protect everyone else from your friend’s behavior.

 When a friend invites you over and then treats you poorly, that is cause for concern.
 You should be aware of toxic behavior in your life, and this likely qualifies as a violation of your friendship.
-The key question to ask yourself before you get upset is: Are they trying to be rude or just innocently behaving poorly?
-This may not be as easy to answer as it may seem.

 If their rude behavior is intentional and unlikely to stop, you should leave the event or premises without a scene.
 Leave when it is socially acceptable and then schedule a time to talk to your friend one on one about what happened afterward.
 It is best to see them in person or discuss what bothers you over the phone.
-Avoid email or other short-form communication for this sort of thing, because it is too easy for your words and intentions to get misconstrued, without ample opportunity to clarify.
+Avoid email or other short-form communication for this sort of thing, because it is too easy for your words and intentions to get misconstrued without ample opportunity to clarify.

 Is Your Friend Rude to Your Other Friends or Your Family?